Complete Guide to Homemade Cleaning Solutions

 Essential Oils: Scent & Power

-Optional but awesome, oils like lemon, tea tree, or lavender add a nice smell and some germ-fighting power.
-Always dilute them and keep away from pets.
+Optional but awesome, oils like lemon, tea tree, or lavender add a nice smell.
+Always dilute them properly and keep away from pets.
 Here’s a quick guide to mix up your cleaners:

 Oil Combo Benefit Best For

-Tea Tree + Peppermint Disinfecting, invigorating Bathroom cleaners
+Tea Tree + Peppermint Fresh, invigorating scent Bathroom cleaners

 Other Supplies